debmalya/reactive/README.md

 * npm i react react-dom --save

 # To edit
-In webpack.config.js modifiy output->path to your environment
+In webpack.config.js modifiy output->path specific to your environment.

 # To run
 * npm start